otavio-f/beecrowd-answers/README.md

 `-std=c99 -O2 -lm`

-All solutions were tested locally using the following flags:
+In addition, all solutions were tested locally using the following flags:

 `-Wall -Werror -std=c99 -O2 -lm`